Mexican Corn Salad (Esquites-Style with Creamy Lime Dressing)

 - 1

-Cut corn kernels off the cob.
-Stand each ear upright in a large bowl and slice downward with a sharp knife — the bowl catches everything.
-If using frozen corn, use it straight from the freezer without thawing.
+Cut the corn kernels from the cob.
+Stand each ear upright on a cutting board and slide a sharp knife straight down to remove the kernels.
+If using frozen corn, use it straight from the freezer — do not thaw.

 You have about 5 cups of loose kernels.
-Fresh kernels will look plump and milky; frozen will be solid and separated.
+Fresh kernels should be plump and milky, not dry.

 - 2